Special Education Administrative Leadership (SEAL) Program

 Anticipated outcomes of the SEAL Program include but are not limited to: 1.) an increase in the number of Delaware educators qualified to assume special education leadership roles; 2.) the integration of highly-qualified special education administrators into local education agencies; 3.) positive changes in the quality, consistency and effectiveness of special education services and supports; and 4.) improved student and family outcomes.

-- An undergraduate degree in a special education related field
+- Undergraduate degree in special education related field

-- A master’s degree in a special education related field
+- Master’s degree in special education related field

-- Special education related certification in Delaware with five successful years of special education related direct services to students in Delaware public schools
+- Special education related certification in Delaware with 5 successful years of special education related direct services to students in Delaware public schools

 - Transcripts – Minimum of a 3.0 GPA in master’s program

-- Application with a writing sample and resume with evidence of leadership in current role
+- Application (due March 15) with a writing sample and resume with evidence of leadership in current role